-What exactly is Big Sur?
+What is Big Sur?

 How do you know how to find the best views in Big Sur?

 A little after mid-day, the sun started to poke through the clouds and we couldn’t be more excited!
 Larson had gotten in a little car nap, so we headed to Pfeiffer Beach to poke around.
 It was incredibly beautiful, as you’ll see from the pics below.
-We’d absolutely recommend spending time on Pfeiffer Beach!
+We’d absolutely recommend spending time on this Big Sur Beach!
 Larson got to dip his toes in the ocean for the first time.
 At first he was surprised and scared by the cold water, but after giving it a chance he loved it.
 If you’re wondering how to get to Pfeiffer Beach, it’s a turnoff just north of the Big Sur Bakery, and it’s a 15-minute narrow bumpy drive before you get to the parking lot outside of the beach.
 (Here’s a map.)

 Rocky Creek Bridge — Golden Hour Magic